natgo/wt-wiki-scraper/wikitext-transpiled/ground/M36%20GMC%20(China).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Chinese tank destroyer {{Battle-rating}}.
-It was introduced in [[Update 1.91 "Night Vision"]].
+The '''{{Specs|name}}''' represents the M36 captured by the People's Voluntary Army (PVA, 中國人民志願軍) during the Korean War in Cheorwon County (철원군，鐵原郡), or the 10 M36s in service with the Republic of China Army (ROCA).
+The ROCA utilized these M36s as mobile artillery platforms during the First Taiwan Strait Crisis, using them to retaliate against the PLAGF in the artillery battles between the two powers.
+Until the late-1970s, these M36s had varying records of victories and losses against the PLAGF.
+They were eventually decommissioned and distributed across Taiwan Island and Kinmen Island as monuments.

-A version of the American [[M36 GMC]] in the Chinese tech tree, the vehicle shares identical characteristics.
-The only major differences is the Chinese M36 does not possess the M304 APCR shot round available to the American M36 GMC.
+Introduced in [[Update 1.91 "Night Vision"]], this vehicle is a version of the American [[M36 GMC]], sharing identical characteristics.
+The only notable difference is that the Chinese M36 lacks the M304 shot APCR round available to the American M36 GMC.

 == General info ==
 === Survivability and armour ===